compensis/UART2USBKeybordBridge/README.md

 - Listens for characters on the hardware UART interface
 - Sends received characters as individual keypresses

+## ❓ Why This Project Was Created

+I am using a [JetKVM](https://jetkvm.com/) connected to a Mac mini from 2012.
+Unfortunately, during the boot process of the Mac mini, the virtual USB keyboard provided by the JetKVM is not recognized when entering the FileVault password.

+To work around this issue, I use a SparkFun Pro Micro with the code from this repository.
+It is connected to the [extension port](https://jetkvm.com/docs/peripheral-devices/extension-port) of the JetKVM and is recognized by the Mac mini as a USB keyboard.
+Through the Serial Console Extension in the JetKVM web interface, I can then input the FileVault password successfully.

 ## 🛠 Requirements

 - A microcontroller board with native USB support, such as: